 About Our Classes

-All classes take place at the pool at Lancing College (for more info on how to get here, see the Venue page).
+All classes take place at the pool at Lancing College.
 Please arrive in good time for the class to get ready and prepare.
-Your Welcome Pack will give you all the information you need regarding kit, expectations and procedures (download the Welcome Packs below if you have mislaid yours).
+Your Welcome Pack will give you all the information you need regarding kit, expectations and procedures – always ask us if you have questions or you aren’t sure of anything.
 There is plenty of space poolside for parents to watch the class if they wish.
-Always ask us if you have questions or you aren’t sure of anything.

 FAQs and Important Info